wanx-troopers/wanx-troopers.github.io/wan-i2v-advanced.md

 `WanEx_PainterMotionAmplitude` which allows to do `Painter I2V`-style trick in regular workflows, e.g. it makes `Painter I2V` approach modular.
-The node generates positive/negative conditioning that can be connected to sampler nodes using I2V family of Wan image generation models.
+The node generates positive/negative conditioning that can be connected to sampler nodes using I2V family of Wan video generation models.
+It appears like this should work with native `KSampler` and possibly with `ClowShark` one, not with Wrapper.

 It seems `noise_aug_strength` setting in `WanVideo Encode` might be there to achieve the same effect.